-

 OSB sheets need to be coated or primed with weather-proof paint.
 However, once done it becomes waterproof.

-OSB sheet is significantly less expensive than other alternatives materials used.
+OSB sheet is significantly less expensive than other alternative materials used.
 It is a remarkably cost-effective building material.
-Because of its multiple application areas, builders can benefit from significant cost saving.
+Because of its multiple application areas, builders can benefit from significant cost savings.

 - Consistency

-Advancement in technology and manufacturing units for press technology the size and shape of the materials are extremely consistent.
-Oriented Strand Boards are made up from wood strands so there is no scope of knots, voids, and other weak spots.
+With advances in technology and manufacturing units for press technology, the size and shape of the materials are extremely consistent.
+Oriented Strand Boards are made up of wood strands, so there is no scope for knots, voids, and other weak spots.

-Unlike other alternative OSB sheets are not prone to delaminate over some time.
+Unlike other alternative OSB sheets are not prone to delaminate over time.

-OSB sheets are extremely versatile because of its strength and durability.
-OSB sheets can be used in various places like Floor, Wall, Subfloor and decking as they are available in various sizes making it easy to transport and ship.
+OSB sheets are extremely versatile because of their strength and durability.
+OSB sheets can be used in various places like the Floor, Wall, Subfloor and decking as they are available in various sizes, making it easy to transport and ship.

-OSB sheets, unlike its alternative, are considered sustainable as they are made from strands of wood which are from small trees that come from a sustainably managed forest.
+OSB sheets, unlike their alternative, are considered sustainable as they are made from strands of wood which come from small trees that come from a sustainably managed forest.

 Difference between Oriented Strand Board and Plywood

-- OSB is considered to be structurally more consistent than plywood.
+- OSB is considered to be structurally more consistent compared to plywood.

 - OSB absorbs less moisture, but plywood dries out faster